martingoldie/statamic-vanilla-peak-tools/README.md

 # Statamic Peak Tools

-This is an addon for [Statamic Peak](https://github.com/studio1902/statamic-peak) that contains tools like the CSRF token logic, picture partial, the noscript partial, the pagination partial, the toolbar and the missing alt text widget.
+This is an addon for [Statamic Vanilla Peak](https://github.com/jaygeorge/statamic-vanilla-peak) that contains tools like the CSRF token logic, picture partial, the noscript partial, the pagination partial, the toolbar and the missing alt text widget.

-Maintaining Peak demands a lot of my time and it probably saves you a lot.
-Your sponsoring would mean a great deal to me as it makes it much easier for me to maintain this project and keep improving it.
+Maintaining Peak demands a lot of Rob's time and it probably saves you a lot.
+Sponsoring Rob makes it much easier for him to maintain this project and keep improving it.
 [Sponsor me](https://github.com/sponsors/studio1902).

 [Read the docs](https://peak.1902.studio).